 No spam.
 Unsubscribe anytime.

-Milling Middle East & Africa Magazine · 19 days ago
+Milling Middle East & Africa Magazine · about 1 month ago

 Côte d’Ivoire has introduced a 9% value‑added tax on animal feed, production inputs and related packaging, effective 17 January 2026.
 The measure replaces a previous exemption that applied until the end of 2025 and is part of the 2026 Finance Law tax reform.
 The reduced rate, chosen over the standard 18%, aims to limit the impact on the livestock sector while still bringing these goods into the VAT framework.